We will continue to update our program with more speakers

 Speakers: Ingeborg Eliassen, Sven Egil Omdal, Jenna Van Draanen, Joy Ponader

 Automated work-life: Working with robots?
-(Betong)
+(Galleriet)

 One of the most pressing questions with regard to the future of work is how artificial intelligence will change our jobs.
 Future work life will be about the collaboration between humans and robots, though we do not know exactly how yet.
 This session will explore how automation and artificial intelligence might impact our jobs, and address what that means for the role of the worker and the unions.